tanmoydeb-me/neuRTOS/README.md

-# uRTOS
+# neuRTOS
-The Small footprint Real time operating systems for IoT Platforms
+The New RTOS - Small footprint Real time operating systems for IoT Platforms